 Using 3GPP-Compatible Mobile Devices

 To view the streaming media through 3GPP-compatible mobile devices, make sure the camera can be accessed over the Internet.
-For more information on how to set up the camera over the Internet, see the “Network Deployment” section.
+For more information on how to set up the camera over the Internet, see the “Network Deployment” section on page 1-9.

-To utilize this feature, check the following settings on your camera:
+To utilize this feature, do the following on the camera:

 Step 1 Because most players on 3GPP mobile phones do not support RTSP authentication, make sure the authentication mode of RTSP streaming is set to disable.
 For more information, see the “RTSP Streaming” section.